Overview

 Electricity Infrastructure

 Israel Electric Corporation (IEC) is Israel’s state-owned electricity utility company, and the second largest procurement organization in Israel, with 5,000 active suppliers worldwide.
-IEC is currently the sole vertically integrated electric utility company in Israel, operating in all segments, and the majority of the electricity generated in Israel is supplied by IEC.
+IEC is currently the sole vertically integrated electric utility company in Israel, operating in all segments.

-In June 2018, the Government of Israel approved a comprehensive structural reform in the Israeli electricity sector, planned to be implemented over the course of 8 years (2018-2026).
-As part of the reform, IEC’s share in electricity generation will be reduced from 60% to 40%.
-IEC will retain a monopoly in the transmission and distribution segments, which require significant upgrading.
-It will work to develop a smart and modern grid that will improve the quality of electricity supply.
-IEC is planning significant upgrades to the transmission and distribution infrastructure across Israel through massive investments in the procurement of equipment for new power generation units and the expansion of its transmission and distribution infrastructure.
-IEC recently published a five-year (2022-2026) procurement plan valued at more than $2.5b, across multiple categories, including: transformers, switchgear, protection systems, zero-point earthing equipment, D.C. equipment, power cables, towers, insulators and more.
+In June 2018, the Government of Israel initiated a comprehensive structural reform in the Israeli electricity sector, planned to be concluded in 2026.
+As part of the reform, IEC’s share in electricity generation reduced dramatically.
+IEC retains a monopoly in the transmission and distribution segments, which require significant upgrading.
+IEC is the second largest procurement entity in Israel.
+It is planning significant upgrades to the transmission and distribution infrastructure across Israel through massive investments in the procurement of equipment for new power generation units and the expansion of its transmission and distribution infrastructure.
+IEC’s five-year (2022-2026) procurement plan totals more than $2.5b, across multiple categories, including: transformers, switchgear, protection systems, zero-point earthing equipment, D.C. equipment, power cables, towers, insulators and more.
 IEC invites U.S. suppliers to register to become certified suppliers and participate in future tenders.
-Coupled with the 2018 reform, this presents significant opportunities for U.S. manufacturers of relevant equipment, as well as for U.S. IPP’s to purchase and operate power generation sites that are being sold by IEC.
+This presents significant opportunities for U.S. manufacturers of relevant equipment, as well as for U.S. IPP’s to purchase, expand and/or operate power generation sites.

 As a state-owned company, IEC is bound by Israel’s WTO/GPA agreement concerning public tender procedures.
 While some projects are tendered out in open tender procedures, in most cases, a selective tendering process requires potential suppliers to pre-qualify to be included in IEC’s approved suppliers’ list.
 For additional information on becoming an IEC supplier, contact our Tel Aviv office (contact information below).